Lumin-Health/Reverse-ETL-Homebrew/README.md

 - `reverse_etl_dlq` – failures & ambiguities

 > If your source tables **do not** have an `updated_at` column, the job will do a full scan.
 Add the column and populate it to enable delta syncs.
 The ROI sync accepts an empty `ROI_UPDATED_AT_COL`, which forces a full-table load while you evaluate deltas.

+### Field locking
+Contacts that successfully match to AdvancedMD have `amd_synced = true`; after that first sync the integration stops overwriting `patient_id` and `patient_chart`, ensuring AMD remains the source of truth while HubSpot users retain view-only access.

+### Slack alerts
+Create an incoming webhook for the operations channel, store it in Secret Manager, and expose it to both functions:

+- `SLACK_PATIENT_WEBHOOK_SECRET` – webhook name for patient sync failures (also used as the default channel for ROI failures)
+- `SLACK_ROI_WEBHOOK_SECRET` – optional override if ROIs should alert somewhere else

+When a patient contact or ROI object keeps failing after five retries, the function posts a summary (natural key, IDs, last status, timestamp) to the configured channel.

 ### Cloud Functions
 Deploy two HTTP functions: